Physics Resources

 The Feynman Lectures on Physics

 This three-volume set is very rich with clear, concise explanations.
 It covers practically the entire core physics curriculum including a more thorough discussion of fluid dynamics than most undergraduate physics programs in the United States offer.
 I highly recommend this to anyone studying physics at the undergraduate or graduate level.
-Refer to the Wikipedia article for more information: The Feynman Lectures on Physics.
+Refer to the Wikipedia article for more information:

 Landau & Lifshitz Course of Theoretical Physics

 This series of ten texts covers the core of graduate-level physics.
-Lev Landau---like his American counterpart, Feynman---was very talented at explaining things.
+Lev Landau—like his American counterpart, Feynman—was very talented at explaining things.

 |